To be in the mood for something with

-The Japanese expression ()() means “to feel like doing something” or “to be in the mood for something”.
-It describes a state where your interest or inclination naturally turns toward an activity.
+()() means to feel like doing something or be in the mood for it.
+Literally, one’s interest turns toward the activity.

 Further Reading